vishvAsa/kalpAntaram/kANe/v1p1/_index.md

-Governmeut Oriental Series --Class B, No. 6
+Government Oriental Series --Class B, No. 6

-HISTORY OF DHARMASĀSTRA
+HISTORY OF DHARMAŚĀSTRA

 ( ANCIENT AND MEDIÆVAL RELIGIOUS

 AND CIVIL LAW IN INDIA )

+          By

 PANDURANG VAMAN KANE National Professor of Indology

 Volume 1 REVISED AND ENLARGED

 Part 1

 Bhandarkar Oriental Research Institute, Poona 4

 1968

 Copies can be had direct from the Bhandarkar Oriental

 Research Institute, Poona 4 ( India ) Price Rs.
 50 per copy, exclusive of postage

 Vol. 1: Second Edition

 Part 1

 Pages 1-112 printed by Shri D. V. Ambekar, at the

-Aryabhusban Press, 915/1 Shivajinagar, Poona 4
+Aryabhushan Press, 915/1 Shivajinagar, Poona 4

 and

-Pages 113-684 printed at the Bbandarkar Institute
+Pages 113-584 printed at the Bhandarkar Institute

-Pross, Poona 4
+Press, Poona 4

 and

 Published by Dr. R. N. Dandekar, M.A., Ph.D.,

 Hon.
 Secretary, Bhandarkar Oriental

-Resourol Institute, Poona 4
+Research Institute, Poona 4